Poland: Near-total abortion ban takes effect amid protests - WTMJ

 WARSAW, Poland (AP) — A near-total ban on abortion has taken effect in Poland and triggered a new round of nationwide protests three months after a top court ruled that the abortion of congenitally damaged fetuses is unconstitutional.

-Led by a women’s rights group, Women’s Strike, people poured onto the streets of Warsaw and other cities late Wednesday.
-More anti-government demonstrations are planned for Thursday evening.
+Led by a women’s rights group, Women’s Strike, people poured onto the streets of Warsaw and other cities and towns on Thursday for the second evening in a row.

+“I wanted to have more children, you killed this desire,” read a banner held by one woman among the demonstrators in Warsaw.
+Some Polish women said that if they are denied the right to terminate pregnancies in cases of badly deformed fetuses, they would not try to have children at all.

 Poland’s top human rights official denounced the further restriction of what was already one of the most restrictive abortion laws in Europe, calling it a tragedy for women.